The-Back-Room/Aero7-11/README.md

 The uDWM patch folder labeled 21H2 will NOT work on 21H2.
 It should be for 22H2!

-If you want some more themes based on this, check out [this link](https://gitlab.com/the-back-room/visual-styles/windows-11/aero7-11/-/tree/main/Themes?ref_type=heads).

 This is made on the default aero.msstyles in Windows 11.
 This was made and tested on Windows 11 23H2 and 24H2.

 ## Warnings